 5 day Everglades, Florida Keys and Miami itinerary for families

-Plan the perfect 5-day South Florida family road trip.
-Explore the Everglades, Florida Keys and Miami with kids, including itinerary, tips, and must-see stops.
+5 day Everglades, Florida Keys and Miami itinerary for families: Explore the Everglades, Florida Keys and Miami with kids, including itinerary, tips, and must-see stops.

 NORTH AMERICAFLORIDAITINERARY